Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: LLM Fundamentals

 \subsubsection{\rm \textbf{On-device deployment:}}

-There are multiple benefits of deploying LLM models on user-side mobile devices, e.g., fast responses and local customization based on the user's specific requirements.
-However, such a deployment is also challenging since LLM models are usually storage- and computation-intensive.
+There are multiple benefits of deploying \blue{LLMs} on user-side mobile devices, e.g., fast responses and local customization based on the user's specific requirements.
+However, such a deployment is also challenging since \blue{LLMs} are usually storage- and computation-intensive.
 Xu \textit{et al.} introduced a split learning approach based on collaborative end-edge-cloud computing, aiming to deploy LLM agents at mobile devices and network edge \cite{xu2024large}.
-Specifically, the authors assume that LLM models with less than 10B parameters such as LLAMA-7B can operate on mobile devices, providing real-time inference services.
-Meanwhile, LLM models with more than 10B parameters such as GPT-4 are deployed on network edge servers, using global information and historical memory to assist the mobile LLM in processing complex tasks.
-Such a collaboration enables higher flexibility by exploiting mobile LLM models.
+Specifically, the authors assume that \blue{LLMs} with less than 10B parameters such as LLAMA-7B can operate on mobile devices, providing real-time inference services.
+Meanwhile, \blue{LLMs} with more than 10B parameters such as GPT-4 are deployed on network edge servers, using global information and historical memory to assist the mobile LLM in processing complex tasks.
+Such a collaboration enables higher flexibility by exploiting mobile \blue{LLMs}.
 However, the study of on-device LLM is still in a very early stage, and it requires considerable efforts to prove the feasibility of such a design\cite{xu2023llmcad}.
-For instance, Apple has proposed a technique to store LLM model parameters on flash memory\cite{alizadeh2023llm}, achieving a 20 times faster inference speed than using GPU with limited dynamic random-access memory (DRAM) capacity.
+For instance, Apple has proposed a technique to store \blue{LLM} parameters on flash memory\cite{alizadeh2023llm}, achieving a 20 times faster inference speed than using GPU with limited dynamic random-access memory (DRAM) capacity.
 Similarly, Qualcomm has recently announced the Snapdragon 8s Gen 3 mobile platform, which supports popular small-scale LLM such as Llama 2 and Gemini Nano\cite{qualcomm}.
 These studies may pave the way to effective inference of on-device LLMs.